barijaona/OpenCore_GA-Z170X-Gaming5/README.md

 - `BoardSerialNumber` in Clover's config.plist becomes the `MLB` in OpenCore's Config.plist
 - `SerialNumber` becomes `SystemSerialNumber`
 - `SmUUID` becomes `SystemUUID`
-- `ROM`: primary network adapter MAC address, can also be set at random but should be unique.
+- `ROM`: primary network adapter MAC address (can also be set at random but should be unique).

 If you want to generate your own serial numbers, you will have to follow the instructions regarding PlatformInfo [provided at the OpenCore Vanilla Desktop Guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) for the relevant processor family.
 This details the use of acidanthera's [macserial](https://github.com/acidanthera/MacInfoPkg) application.

 ### Additional notes

 Be safe !
-A syntax error in your `Config.plist` may block booting:
+A syntax error in your `Config.plist` may block booting.
+So:

 - always backup your working `Config.plist` to `Config.sav`
 - after any modification of `Config.plist`, check it by running the `ocvalidate` tool (provided within OpenCore's 'Utilities' folder) with the file as an argument.